-Crate training is a well-known, tried and true method of raising a puppy into an obedient, adult pet.
-First-time and experienced pup owners know that training a young dog can be incredibly nerve-wracking.
+Crate training is a well-known, tried and true method of raising puppies into obedient, adult dogs.
+First-time and experienced pup owners know that training a young pup can be incredibly nerve-wracking.
 Just like raising a child, every decision you make can have a long-term effect on the dog’s behavior.
 It can be incredibly frustrating!
 One of the biggest challenges of training a dog by using a crate is when the animal whines or cries from his or her crate.
 Of course, you’ll want to have empathy for the puppy and want it to be as comfortable as possible, but you also want to ensure that it will be raised with good behavioral habits.
 So what to do when you’re asking yourself how to get my dog to stop crying in his crate?

 How to Deal with a Whining, Crying, or Barking in Their Crate

-To avoid having a dog whining in the crate, the most important step is to teach the pup from day one that whining and crying will not get them let out of the crate.
-If you have taught this from the beginning, then your dog will know that he or she will not be rewarded for whining.
-Your dog may push the boundaries from time to time, as a means of testing you, but it is important as ever to remain patient with your pet.
+To avoid having a dog whining in crate situation, the most important step is to teach the pup from day one that whining and crying will not get them let out of the crate.
+If you have taught this from the beginning, then you’ll find that adult dogs will know that he or she will not be rewarded for whining.
+Your pup may push the boundaries from time to time, as a means of testing you, but it is important as ever to remain patient with your pet.
 Be sure to always avoid scaring the dog, such as banging on the crate or yelling at him, as this will reverse any training and trust you have gained so far.

-If it becomes clear that your dog does not need to be let outside, then it is quite likely that the pup is simply testing you for little reason.
+If it becomes clear that your dog does not need to go outside, then it is quite likely that the pup is simply testing you for little reason.
 Do not give in to the whining, or he will learn that loudness will get him what he wants.
 It’s also important to test the dog as well, when letting him or her outside after whining – be sure that the trip is only to eliminate, and is not a play trip.
 After all, the training process is still ongoing.
-While this is the case, you’ll have to simply ignore the dog during whining if you deem that he or she does not actually need anything.
+While this is the case, you’ll have to simply ignore the dog, (e.g. turn around), during whining if you deem that he or she does not actually need anything.

 It’s no surprise that this can be one of the most difficult parts of training – and likely, many readers have moved directly to this portion of the article.
 Regardless, it may be valuable to keep reading and understand exactly why and how training with a crate works against whining, and possibly reevaluate your methods so far.
 If you still have a dog barking or a puppy crying in the crate, there are a few reasons this can happen, even if you’ve done everything right.